Physics with Neutrons 1 (Fundamentals)

 |available module versions|

-PH2053 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2053 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.